C.J. Abrams Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in the league.
+- The Cubs pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.15).

-- The Cubs allow the seventh-fewest home runs in baseball (98 total, 1.1 per game).
+- The Cubs allow the eighth-fewest home runs in baseball (100 total, 1.1 per game).

-- The lefty's most recent appearance came on Saturday, July 8 against the New York Yankees, when he went four innings, surrendering four earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Friday, July 7 against the New York Yankees, when he tossed eight scoreless innings while giving up just one hit.

+- The 31-year-old has amassed an ERA of 6.15, with 7.9 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.